‘Tis the season to be jolly… ‘Tis also the season of mock exams and UCAS applications.

 Here's a video of some random people playing the game, to give you an idea.
 Check out the girl in the yellow t-shirt – she really goes for it on the Vaseline!

 But not just any Christmas cookie, these ones have a fancy ‘stained glass window’ in the middle.
-They’re easy to make, and you can hang them from your tree.
+Jamie Oliver says they’re not too tricky to make, and you can hang them from your tree.
 Or just eat them.

 Here’s the recipe